valu-digital/wp-graphql-offset-pagination/docs/custom-sql-tutorial.md

 ];
 ```

-WPGraphQL should support all filtering features supported by WP Query.
-Including `meta_query` and `tax_query`.
+WPGraphQL should support all features supported by WP Query.
+Including
+`meta_query` and `tax_query`.

 But that's only an "Advanced Level" WPGraphQL usage and this article is about
 the "Very Advanced Level" so we'll continue to write custom SQL 😱